tarwn/lessthandot-hugo/blogs/content/posts/2010-06-18-sql-help-and-resources.md

 These companies take the vast amount of resources and pour them into building the community.

 Quest Software is a great example.
-Quest has not only been a major sponsor for dozens of SQL events but also spends a great deal of resources on providing things like, “[The pain of the week][7]” to the community.
+Quest has not only been a major sponsor for dozens of SQL events but also spends a great deal of resources on providing things like, "[The pain of the week][7]" to the community.
 [SQLServerPedia][8] is a huge resource powered by Quest with Mr. Ozar leading the way.
 You could without a doubt spend a month reading, watching and learning from [SQLServerPedia][8].

 Red-Gate is another great company supporting the community in a number of ways, from the [Exceptional DBA of the Year][9] recognition that is going on right now, to the work that Steve Jones ([Blog][10] | [Twitter][11])and Brad McGehee ([Blog][12] | [Twitter][13]) do for the community backed by Red-Gate.
 Red-Gate stands behind the community and does a great deal for us all.
 And did I mention the SQL Tools rock?